Decoding the Microphone: True or False and Beyond

 Frequency Response: The Spectrum of Sound

 Frequency response describes the range of frequencies a microphone can accurately reproduce.
 It's typically measured in Hertz (Hz) and graphically represented as a frequency response curve.
 A flat frequency response indicates that the microphone reproduces all frequencies equally.
-However, many microphones have tailored frequency responses, designed to emphasize or de-emphasize specific frequency ranges to achieve a desired sonic characteristic.
-For example, some microphones are designed with a boosted presence range to add clarity to vocals, while others might have a roll-off in the low frequencies to reduce rumble.
+Even so, many microphones have tailored frequency responses, designed to point out or de-make clear specific frequency ranges to achieve a desired sonic characteristic.
+To give you an idea, some microphones are designed with a boosted presence range to add clarity to vocals, while others might have a roll-off in the low frequencies to reduce rumble.

 Microphone Sensitivity and SPL Handling: Loud or Soft?